There isn’t any evidence that smoking weed while you have a cough, cold, or the flu is inherently unsafe. But does it make sense?

-SummaryIf you already smoke marijuana on a regular basis, doing so while you’re sick probably won’t have a drastic impact on your symptoms.
+SummaryIf you already smoke weed on a regular basis, doing so while you’re sick probably won’t have a drastic impact on your symptoms.
 Still, you should proceed with caution.
 This probably isn’t the time to experiment with new dosages and strains.

 You should also keep in mind that you can spread your illness to others by sharing a joint, bowl, or bong.